 - Patients who consent to participate in the Quality of Life and Economic Substudy and who do already know their Oncotype DX Recurrence Score (and it is 25 or less) will proceed to Step 2 Registration without completing the S1007 Health-Related Quality of Life Questionnaire Enrollment Form (but will complete the S1007 Health-Related Quality of Life Questionnaire: Randomized Study Form)

 - Patients or their legally authorized representative must be informed of the investigational nature of this study and must sign and give written informed consent in accordance with institutional and federal guidelines; for Step 1 registration of patients who have not yet submitted specimens for the Oncotype DX Breast Cancer Assay, the appropriate consent form is the Step 1 Consent Form; for both Step 1 and Step 2 registration of patients whose Recurrence Score is already known and is 25 or less, the appropriate consent form is the Step 2 Consent Form

 - As a part of the OPEN registration process the treating institution's identity is provided in order to ensure that the current (within 365 days) date of institutional review board approval for this study has been entered in the system

 - Recurrence score (RS) by Oncotype DX must be =< 25

-- Patients randomized to chemotherapy may also co-enroll in Phase III trials that compare chemotherapies
+- Patients randomized to either arm may also co-enroll in Phase III trials that compare local therapies, or compare systemic therapies (not including chemotherapy); patients randomized to chemotherapy may also co-enroll in Phase III trials that compare chemotherapies (including S1207)